Counselling by Charmaine Pollard

 What if I need to cancel an appointment?

-If you want to cancel your appointment, please provide 48 hours notice, otherwise you will be charged.
+If you want to cancel your appointment, please provide 48 hours notice.
+If less notice is given, or you fail to attend your appointment, the full fee will be charged.
+I hope you appreciate that it is rarely possible to fill the appointments at such short notice.
 However, I am willing to negotiate another appointment that week if possible.

 I am happy to answer any questions you may have about counselling.